Gerald Greene

-Gerald E. Greene (born January 20, 1948) is an American politician from the state of Georgia.
+Gerald Edward Greene (born January 20, 1948) is an American politician from the state of Georgia.
 He represents the 151st District of the Georgia House of Representatives.

 Greene was first elected to the Georgia House in 1982.
-He was shot behind an adult entertainment store on January 26, 2017, while carrying thousands of dollars of storm relief funds.
+He was shot in the parking lot of an adult entertainment store on January 26, 2017, while carrying thousands of dollars of storm relief funds.